Raphaël Varane: 2012–2016: First-team regular, UEFA Champions League wins

 In April 2013, Varane was named by Marca readers as a member of the "Best foreign eleven in Real Madrid's history".
 On 14 May 2013, Varane successfully underwent an operation on his right knee after an injury he had picked up during his last 2012–13 league match against Real Sociedad.

 Varane came on as an injury-time substitute for Karim Benzema in the 2014 Copa del Rey Final which Real Madrid won 2–1 against Barcelona on 16 April.
 He played all 120 minutes of Real Madrid's 4–1 win over Atlético Madrid in the 2014 UEFA Champions League Final, in place of the more experienced Pepe.
 In added time at the end of extra time, after Cristiano Ronaldo scored the last goal, Varane kicked the ball towards Atlético manager Diego Simeone, causing him to run onto the pitch in anger.
 Simeone was sent to the stands and Varane booked for the incident.
 After the game, Atlético captain Gabi excused Varane due to his youth, while Simeone himself said, "I also made a mistake with my reaction.
 He's a young guy with a bright future."
 On 18 September 2014, Varane signed a new six-year contract to keep him at Real Madrid until 2020.
-He was a part-time starter when the team won the 2015–16 UEFA Champions League.
+He was a part-time squad player when the team won the 2015–16 UEFA Champions League.

 2016–2021: Continued success

 Despite having a few injuries during the season, he made 23 appearances, when Madrid won the 2016–17 La Liga.
 He was starting in the final when Madrid won the 2016–17 UEFA Champions League.

 Varane's contract was extended until 2022 on 27 September 2017.
-During the 2017–18 UEFA Champions League, he made eleven appearances, when Madrid won their third consecutive and 13th overall Champions League title.
+During the 2017–18 UEFA Champions League, he made eleven appearances, when Madrid won their 13th Champions League title and completed a hattrick of UCL titles under Zinedine Zidane.
 Following his club and international performances throughout the year, he was included in the 30-man shortlist for the 2018 Ballon d'Or, finishing in seventh place in the final ranking.
-He was also placed ninth in The Best FIFA Men's Player behind Kevin De Bruyne, and was elected as the starting centre-back for both the 2018 FIFPro Men's World11 and the UEFA Team of the Year.
+He was also placed ninth in The Best FIFA Men's Player behind Kevin De Bruyne, and was elected as the starting centre-back for both the 2018 FIFPRO Men's World 11 and the UEFA Team of the Year.

 During the 2018–19 season, he made 43 appearances, while winning the 2018 FIFA Club World Cup.
 He was a regular starter during the following league season, as Real Madrid won the 2019–20 La Liga title.
 During the Champions League, Madrid were eliminated in the round of 16 by Manchester City.
 In the second leg at the City of Manchester Stadium, Manchester, Madrid lost the game 2–1, with Varane being deemed to be at fault for both goals.
-The mistakes committed by the Frenchman were due to the high pressuring from Gabriel Jesus which led to Varane losing possession of the ball both times.
-He has since apologised for his mistakes.
+He would later issue an apology for his mistakes.